commercial calculation table | 9 Exercises

 States :

-The pharmacy "BioSanté" wants to analyze the performance related to an innovative paramedical product.
-The purchase cost excluding tax is €80, and it is sold for €120 excluding tax.
+The pharmacy "BioSanté" wishes to analyze the profitability of an innovative paramedical product.
+The purchase cost (excluding VAT) is €80, and it is sold for €120 (excluding VAT).
 The applicable VAT rate is 5,5%.
-The objective is to evaluate the performance of the product on the market.
+The objective is to evaluate the product's performance in the market.

 Work to do :